codeandcoffeelb/coffemaker/README.md

 # coffeemaker
-Vagrant Box with all tools setup needed to work on C&amp;&amp;C projects
+Vagrant Box with all tools needed to work on C&amp;&amp;C projects